Skip to content

 Children’s Rights Working Group

-Cornwall Council has set up a Children’s Rights Working Group.
-It is chaired by our Chief Executive, Kate Kennally.
-Its purpose is to plan and review how we are embedding a children’s rights approach across all areas of the Council’s work.
+Cornwall Council has set up a Children’s Rights Working Group (CWRG).
+Its original purpose was to plan and review how we are embedding a children’s rights approach across all areas of the Council’s work.
+CRWG membership is currently being reviewed to provide a task-and-finish group focused on delivering the Children’s Rights strategic action plan.

 Rights Respecting Schools Award

-We are running a pilot project with UNICEF and the Rights Respecting Schools Award (RRSA).
+We work closely with UNICEF to support the Rights Respecting Schools Award (RRSA) in Cornwall.

 The goal is to create a RRSA Cornwall Community of Practice.
 This group will then support other schools on their RRSA journey in the future.